UK Company Dormant vs Active Status for Non-Residents

 Non-resident directors face stricter monitoring because

-• Banks have limited background information
+• Banks have limited background details

-• Cross-border transactions increase perceived risk
+• Cross-border transactions increase the perceived risk

 • Less operational history is available for verification